Colombia scores late to edge Qatar 1-0 in Copa America

+SAO PAULO — James Rodriguez again proved to be the key for Colombia in the Copa America.

-SAO PAULO — Duvan Zapata scored with an 86th-minute header off a perfect cross by James Rodriguez to give Colombia a 1-0 win over guest Qatar and a spot in the knockout stage of the Copa America on Wednesday.
+With another great assist in a crucial moment, Rodriguez led Colombia to a hard-fought 1-0 win over guest Qatar on Wednesday, securing his team in the knockout stage of the South American competition.

+Rodriguez came up with a perfect cross to set up Duvan Zapata’s 86th-minute winner at the Morumbi Stadium.

+Rodriguez had already been key in Colombia’s impressive 2-0 win over Argentina in the opener, setting up Roger Martinez’s first goal with a superb long pass from behind midfield.

-After squandering many scoring opportunities and being held by a great performance by Qatari goalkeeper Saad Al Sheeb, Colombia broke through when Rodriguez found Zapata making a run behind Qatar defenders inside the area.
-He headed the ball over Sheeb, finding the far corner.
+After squandering many scoring opportunities and being held by a great performance by Qatari goalkeeper Saad Al Sheeb, Rodriguez helped Colombia break through the Qatari defense after finding Zapata making a run behind defenders inside the area.

+Rodriguez used the outside of his foot to curl a well-placed cross to Zapata, who headed the ball over Sheeb and into the far corner, igniting the mostly pro-Colombia crowd of nearly 22,000 at the Morumbi.

+Colombia had dominated from the start but wasn’t able to capitalize on its chances until Rodriguez finally combined with Zapata, who had also scored against Argentina.

 Colombia had a goal disallowed for offside a few minutes into the match, and early in the second half it had a penalty kick reversed by video review.